 Some symptoms can strongly suggest that a tumor is in a certain area of the brain.
 A few examples are as follows:

-- Sensory changes such as hearing or vision changes could also be among the brain tumor symptoms that may start to manifest as the abnormal growth impinges on the areas of brain that control these activities such as the temporal lobe, occipital lobe, or brain stem.
+- Sensory changes (hearing or vision) can be caused by abnormal growth impinges on the areas of the brain that control those activities (temporal lobe, occipital lobe, brain stem).

-- Facial weakness, numbness, difficulty swallowing, and double vision are symptoms that could indicate brain stem tumors.
+- Facial weakness, numbness, difficulty swallowing, and double vision can indicate a brain stem tumor.

-- Balance problems and problems with fine motor skills can result from a tumor growth in the cerebellum.
+- Balance problems and disrupted motor skills can result from a tumor in the cerebellum.

 Metastatic Brain Cancer Symptoms

-Metastatic brain cancer or secondary cancer that has invaded the brain originates from other organs.
-Here the cancer cells have leaked from a primary tumor and have reached the brain via blood vessels and/or the body’s lymphatic system.
-Symptoms for brain cancer of this type typically include:
+Metastatic brain cancer is cancer that originated from another place, but has invaded the brain.
+The cancer cells have leaked from a primary tumor elsewhere and have reached the brain via blood vessels or the body’s lymphatic system.
+Some symptoms of metastatic brain cancer typically include: